 In addition to the excursions off of the boat we also had activities planned while we sailed.
 There were a couple of events planned around Vietnamese food traditions.
 We had a demonstration on making spring rolls and were able to roll our own.
 And there was also a tea ceremony where we shared Vietnamese tea.

-If you’re going to Vietnam, I would highly recommend going to Ha Long Bay to experience the beauty one of the most impressive natural wonders of the world.
+If you’re going to Vietnam, I would highly recommend doing a Halong Bay cruise to experience the beauty one of the most impressive natural wonders of the world.

 While you’re there… be sure to explore Hanoi